Maha: 5 killed, 7 injured as truck hits SUV in Amravati | Business

 - India

+''All the five deceased, including two children, a woman, and two men, belonged to the same family.
+They were returning to Daryapur after attending a marriage ceremony at Anjangaon when the speeding truck rammed into the SUV from behind due to which it landed roadside,'' the official said.

-The injured persons were admitted to a hospital in Daryapur, he said.
+The truck driver fled after the accident, he said.
+The injured persons were admitted to a hospital in Daryapur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)